MrThearMan/django-environment-config/docs/config.md

 ## Configuration mixins

 Mixin-classes can be a useful way to reuse setting for multiple environments.
+Remember to add the mixin first, and the Environment second.

 ```python
 from env_config import Environment